lcrojano/lcrojano_vault/300 Resources/Software Engineering/JavaScript/JavaScript Animations.md

 });
 ```

-The code demonstrates a simple horizontal animation on the "box" element upon clicking, showcasing how JavaScript can manipulate CSS properties to achieve animations.
+The code demonstrates a simple horizontal animation on the "box" element upon clicking, showcasing how JavaScript can manipulate CSS properties to achieve [[CSS animation]].